Westworld (film)

 Westworld is a 1973 American science fiction Western film written and directed by Michael Crichton.
-The film follows adult guests visiting an interactive amusement park containing lifelike androids that unexpectedly begin to malfunction.
+The film follows guests visiting an interactive amusement park containing lifelike androids that unexpectedly begin to malfunction.
 The film stars Yul Brynner as an android in the amusement park, with Richard Benjamin and James Brolin as guests of the park.

 The film was from an original screenplay by Crichton and was his first theatrical film as director, after one TV film.
 It was also the first feature film to use digital image processing to pixellate photography to simulate an android point of view.
 Critical reception was largely positive by contemporary and retrospective critics and Westworld was nominated for Hugo, Nebula, and Saturn awards.

 Westworld was followed by a sequel, Futureworld (1976), and a short-lived television series, Beyond Westworld (1980).
 A television series based on the film debuted in 2016 on HBO.

 Plot

-In 1983, a high-tech, highly realistic adult amusement park called Delos features three themed "worlds": Western World (the American Old West), Medieval World (medieval Europe) and Roman World (the ancient Roman city of Pompeii).
-The resort's three "worlds" are populated with lifelike androids that are practically indistinguishable from human beings, each programmed in character for their historical environment.
-For $1,000 per day, guests may indulge in any adventure with the android population of the park, including sexual encounters and a simulated fight to the death.
-Delos's tagline in its advertising promises "Boy, have we got a vacation for you!"
+In the near future, a highly realistic adult amusement park called Delos features three themed "worlds": Western World (the American Old West), Medieval World (medieval Europe) and Roman World (the ancient city of Pompeii).
+The resort's worlds are populated with lifelike androids that are practically indistinguishable from human beings, each programmed in character for their historical environment.
+For $1,000 per day, guests may indulge in any adventure with the android population of the park, including sexual encounters and simulated fights to the death.

 Peter Martin, a first-time Delos visitor and his friend John Blane, on a repeat visit, go to Westworld.
 One of the attractions is the Gunslinger, an android programmed to instigate gunfights.
 The firearms issued to the park guests have temperature sensors that prevent them from shooting anything with a high body temperature, such as humans, but allow them to "kill" the cold-blooded androids.
 The Gunslinger's programming allows guests to draw their guns and kill it, with the android always returning the next day for another duel.

-The technicians running Delos notice problems beginning to spread like an infection among the androids: the androids in Roman World and Medieval World begin experiencing an increasing number of breakdowns and systemic failures, which are said to have spread to Westworld.
-When one of the supervising computer scientists scoffs at the "analogy of an infectious disease", he is told by the chief supervisor, "We aren't dealing with ordinary machines here.
-These are highly complicated pieces of equipment, almost as complicated as living organisms.
-In some cases, they've been designed by other computers.
-We don't know exactly how they work."
+The technicians running Delos notice problems are beginning to spread; the androids in Roman World and Medieval World begin experiencing various breakdowns and systemic failures, which may have also spread to Westworld.

-After a night spent with two robotic ladies, Blane is accosted by the same gunslinger Martin killed in the saloon the previous day.
-Martin bursts into the room and once again shoots the gunslinger dead.
-Martin is jailed awaiting trial, so Blane breaks him out and the two head out of town.
+After a night spent having sex with two android prostitutes, John is accosted by the same gunslinger Peter killed in the saloon the previous day.
+Peter bursts into the room and once again shoots the gunslinger dead.
+Peter is jailed awaiting trial, so John breaks him out and the two try to head out of town.